 Submarine service is a stealthy and secretive business by nature and necessity.
 The course of executing missions routinely involves venturing unseen into the unknown.
 Conducting classified work that can’t be discussed outside the world in which one operates.
 And taking on responsibilities that most can’t fathom.

 If you want to make it here, you need to have the smarts to do highly technical work.
 You need to be versatile enough to do your job and at the same time be prepared to do things like fight fires and control flooding.
 And you need to have an unwavering team mentality.

 The need to select the right men and women for the job is reflected in the extensive screening process, focused training regiment and extensive qualification program (preparation that typically takes a year).
-It culminates in the milestone achievement of “Earning your Dolphins” – which entitles one to wear the coveted Submarine Warfare Insignia, one of three major warfare pins in the Navy.
+It ends in the milestone achievement of “Earning your Dolphins” – which entitles one to wear the coveted Submarine Warfare Insignia, one of three major warfare pins in the Navy.